AdamPillis/GolfMania/README.md

 **8. Profile Page**

-Once the user is logged in, this page also accessible via the header where delivery profile can be set up and order history can also be viewed.
+Once the user is logged in, this page is also accessible via the header where delivery profile can be set up and *order history* can also be viewed.

 ![Profile page sketch](static/images/profile-page-sketch.jpg)